nheidloff/heidloffblog/_posts/2023-01-26-understanding-large-language-models.md

 ---

-*As most of my readers will know there is a huge hype around ChatGPT, generative AI, large language models (LLMs) and further related AI technologies.
+*As most of my readers will know there is a huge hype around ChatGPT, generative AI, large language models (LLMs) also known as foundation models and further related AI technologies.
 I'm trying to understand these technologies better and have put together below a couple of key concepts I've found out so far.*

 *Note:* This post is mainly a quick summary of the articles referenced at the bottom, especially of the posts from my colleague Armand Ruiz.